How to Wean Off GLP-1s like Ozempic and Mounjaro

 Key Takeaways

-• Obstructive sleep apnea is the most frequent type in children, typically occurring between ages 2-6
+Obstructive sleep apnea is the most common type in children and is often seen between ages 2 and 6

 Yes, children can absolutely have sleep apnea, and it's more common than many parents realize.
 Childhood sleep apnea is a serious condition that causes repeated pauses in breathing during sleep, affecting an estimated 1-5% of children worldwide.
 Unlike adult sleep apnea, which is often linked to weight and lifestyle factors, pediatric sleep apnea typically stems from enlarged tonsils and adenoids or developmental issues with the airway.
 When a child's brain detects these breathing interruptions, it signals the body to wake up briefly to resume normal breathing, creating a cycle that fragments sleep throughout the night.
 This disrupted sleep pattern can significantly impact your child's daytime behavior, academic performance, and overall development, making early identification and treatment essential for their health and well-being.